-Students are welcome to meet with our department's academic advisor (Zac Shields) regardless of their year in school, admission status to the University of Kansas, or their admission status to the Department of Design.
+Current KU students are welcome to meetby videoconference, over-the-phone, and in-person with our department's academic advisor (Zac Shields) regardless of their year in school or admission status to the Department of Design.

 What's the best way for me to contact Zac?

 The best way to reach out depends on what you need!
-An in-person or phone appointment is required to discuss any of the following:
+An appointment is required to discuss any of the following:

 - Next-Semester Enrollment (See information below about Enrollment Advising)